krasserm/super-resolution/README.md

 This projects also supports fine-tuning of EDSR models as generators in SRGAN-like networks.

-## News
+## NEWS

+### Jun 20, 2019

-On branch [wip-tf2](https://github.com/krasserm/super-resolution/tree/wip-tf2) a migration to Tensorflow 2.0 is **work in progress**.
-Models have been already been migrated and Jupyter notebooks are provided for running basic training loops.
-Furthermore, DIV2K images are automatically downloaded (no manual setup needed any more) and a bug in the SRGAN discriminator has been fixed which significantly improves SRGAN results.
+**On branch [wip-tf2](https://github.com/krasserm/super-resolution/tree/wip-tf2) EDSR, WDSR and SRGAN models have been migrated to [Tensorflow 2.0](https://www.tensorflow.org/beta)**.
+Jupyter notebooks are provided to demonstrate how to train these models.
+For SRGAN pre-trained models are available.
+A bug in the SRGAN discriminator has been fixed which significantly improves SRGAN results.

+Weight normalization is now available as layer wrapper in [Tensorflow Addons](https://github.com/tensorflow/addons) which has been used to implement WDSR models.
+Also, DIV2K images don't need to be downloaded manually any more but are automatically downloaded by a `DIV2K` data provider.

+Although branch wip-tf2 is **work in progress** model implementations are complete and can be trained as described in the corresponding papers with the provided Jupyter notebooks.
+Model and training code has been dramatically simplified, not only because of new features available in Tensorflow 2.0 and Tensorflow Addons.

 ## Table of contents